Kleo-Karap/My_tattoo_chatbot/README.md

 # Persa_Bot Your guide in the journey of getting your dream tattoo by Persa Tattoo studio :)
 **Domain**
 ***
-Persa_Bot is an appointment booking- and inspiration giving- chatbot for the Tattoo artist-industry .We ideally what to integrate this functionality in our Instagram account chat, since this is our main source for lead generation.
+Persa_Bot is an appointment booking- and inspiration giving- chatbot for the Tattoo artist-industry.
 ***

 **Problem Statement**